 Project Overview

-As part of the Google UX Design Professional Certificate program, I completed seven modules focused on designing a mobile app prototype in Figma.
+As part of the Google UX Design Professional Certificate program, I completed seven modules focused on designing prototypes in Figma.
 This included research, ideation, wireframing, prototyping, and testing.

 User Research